Yiwen-Yang-666/Survival-Analysis/README.md

 will be developed in the future work.
 However, all methods ignore gene-gene interactions which is particular problematic for traditional statistical techniques.
 Some powerful methods for gene-gene interaction, such as GENN (Grammatical Evolution Neural Networks) will be tested in the future work.
+A very detailed and highly technical description of all algorithms we implemented is included.